-Snapchat is a neat messaging application that helps to protect your privacy with its disappearing "snaps" and "chats."
-But it might just not be the messaging app for your mobile device that you're looking for.
+Snapchat is a neat messaging application that helps to protect your privacy with its disappearing “snaps” and “chats.”
+But it might just not be the messaging app for your mobile device that you’re looking for.
 Fortunately, there are quite a few others like it.
 Some have tighter privacy systems, while others have broader sets of features.
-Here are our top six picks as far as Snapchat alternatives go.
+Here are our top five picks as far as Snapchat alternatives go.

 If security and privacy are your top priorities in a messaging app, look no further than Wickr.
 All messages sent over Wickr are encrypted in a way that lets only the sender and the receiver see the unscrambled message.
 Wickr messages are also designed so that they contain no information that could personally identify you or your device.
 And, like Snapchat, you can determine how long a recipient can view one of your Wickr messages before it expires (up to 30 seconds).
 Oh, and did we mention that Wickr is completely free to use?

 Clipchat is similar to Snapchat, in that the messages that you send and receive through it delete themselves after being viewed.
 However, there are two major differences.
 First, you can only send photos or videos, not text messages.
 Second, the amount of time that a message lasts cannot be chosen by the sender; it is fixed at 5 seconds.
 ClipChat is also free to use.

 Another Snapchat alternative, Dust allows users to send messages that can be viewed for between 20 and 100 seconds before they are deleted (they are also deleted if not viewed within 24 hours of being sent).
 Dust also has a feature called “blasts,” where you can send a single message to all (or a specific group) of your friends and followers at once.
 Like Wickr, Dust uses heavy end-to-end encryption, so not even they know what’s in your messages.